denzilm/invoice-app/README.md

-# invoice-app
+# Frontend Mentor Invoice Capturing Guru Challenge

-A multi-tenant invoice capturing SAAS application
+This is an implementation to the multi-tenant invoice capturing challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl)